Respiratory therapists

 Save Image

 Data on higher education choices for Respiratory therapists from The Department of Education and Census Bureau.
-The most common major for Respiratory therapists is Health but the most specialized major according to RCA in 2021 were Science Technologies.
+The most common major for Respiratory therapists is N/A but the most specialized major according to RCA in N/A were N/A.

 Among the necessary skills for Respiratory therapists, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Respiratory therapists need more than the average amount of Science.